madhavlab/wav2tok/README.md

-    --dataset -> Dataset name for clustering ('bird_audio') / takes the training spilt for clustering
+    --dataset -> str (Default: None),Dataset name for clustering ('audios') / takes the training spilt for clustering